Lawpotiguar/Lawpotiguar/README.md

 - 👋 Hi, I’m Law
-- 👀 I’m interested in games music and films
+- 👀 I’m interested in games, music and series/films
 - 🌱 I'm currently learning network and programming
 - 💞️ I’m looking to collaborate on network
 - 📫 How to reach me lawpotiguar@gmail.com